 Please can you read the series of emails.
 Suffice to say that although the outcome for the pt would not be any different, this as you know is not the issue that needs to be dealt with.

-Await your thoughts
+Await your thoughts Ronan

-Ronan

-Ronan Carroll Assistant Director Acute Services ATICs/Surgery & Elective Care

-Personal Information redacted by USI
+Ronan Carroll Assistant Director Acute Services ATICs/Surgery & Elective Care Personal Information redacted by USI

-From: Corrigan, Martina Sent: 31 August 2016 13:17

-To: Carroll, Ronan
+From: Corrigan, Martina Sent: 31 August 2016 13:17 To: Carroll, Ronan Subject: FW: Trescal Information reserved by the USI Importance: High

-Subject: FW:

-Personal Information redacted by the USI